Jullcifer/predator-prey-seasonality/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16883122.svg)](https://doi.org/10.5281/zenodo.16883122)

 This repository contains scripts to simulate and analyze the dynamics of a predator-prey system using ordinary differential equations (ODEs).
-The project is based on the work of [Tyson et al. (2016)](https://doi.org/10.1086/688665) and adapted for Rodent-Mustelid system in Fennoscandia.
+The associated publication can be found here: [Changes in seasonality and dynamics of the rodent-mustelid system](https://doi.org/10.1016/j.ecolmodel.2025.111362).
+The project is based on the work of [Tyson et al. (2016)](https://doi.org/10.1086/688665) and adapted for the Rodent-Mustelid system in Fennoscandia.
 The repository includes tools for solving and visualizing the system's behavior under varying seasonal conditions.
-Project is still in progress and being updated.
+The project is still in progress and being updated.

 ## Table of Contents